SaiqaMehdi/Project-4-Multimodal-Chatbot/README.md

 ## 👩‍💻 About Me
 I am an AI engineer passionate about the intersection of artificial intelligence and literature.
 This project represents my fascination with *Wuthering Heights* and my dedication to exploring new applications of AI in literary analysis.
 By combining advanced NLP models, multimodal interaction through Gradio, and vector-based search with Pinecone, I aim to create interactive tools for exploring classic literature.
-My goal is to expand this project, adding more texts and analyses to build a comprehensive resource for readers, students, and researchers.
+My goal is to expand this project, adding more texts and analyses to build a comprehensive resource for readers, students, and anyone passionate about the gothic literature tradition.

 ## 🤝 Contribution
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.